BLOG

 Salesforce’s flagship product, Sales Cloud, helps companies build deeper connections with customers, manage and monitor business in real-time, and pivot in ever-changing markets.
 Sales Cloud reps are positioned to sell more and close deals faster thanks to free on-demand training and regular feature releases.

 Sales Cloud’s key features include opportunity management, process automation, contact management, and sales forecasting.
+The product accounts for 23 percent ($7.2 billion) of Salesforce’s total annual revenue ($31.4 billion).

 As one of the most sought-after Salesforce products for digital marketers, Marketing Cloud enables a 360-degree view of every customer, improves campaign performance, and increases ROI.